 Muscatine Vineyard.
 In 1998 Leonard and Draselle Muscatine left the urban world of Los Angeles for rural Napa Valley; they purchased a small hillside property perched on the eastern side of Soda Canyon.
 Leonard (now deceased) was a professor at UCLA who taught in their Zoology Department and later in the Biology Department.
 He was a marine Biologist who traveled the world during the summers conducting research at various marine labs from Israel to Monaco.

 Leonard’s interest in wine was nurtured by his brother Charles Muscatine and his wife Doris.
 Both were culinary experts.
 Doris was one of California’s food and wine culture pioneers – having wrote a number of culinary books including co-authoring the thick book The University of California/Sotheby Book of California Wine with Maynard A. Amerine and Bob Thompson.
 During her career, she also hosted several television programs including Cook’s Tour with Doris Muscatine in 1964.

 Incidentally she and Charles owned a vineyard on Howell Mountain (at the time was called the Park-Muscatine vineyard) and produced Carignane and Zinfandel.
-Ridge Vineyards made wine from this vineyard in the early 1980’s (see image below).
-Today the property is owned by Dunn Vineyards and his son Mike and his wife Kara source fruit from this vineyard for their Retro Cellars label.
+Ridge Vineyards made wine from this vineyard in the early 1980s (see image below).
+Today the property is owned by Dunn Vineyards and Randy Dunn’s son Mike and his wife Kara source fruit from this vineyard for their Retro Cellars label.

 The Muscatine Vineyard site is historical; vineyards were terraced here in the 1870s and 1880s among all the rock that is noted on Atlas Peak and certainly in this part of Soda Canyon.
 When the Muscatine’s purchased this property all the original vines from those days had long since died, however some of the original rootstock was still growing.